quozd/awesome-dotnet/README.md

 * [FileHelpers](https://github.com/MarcosMeli/FileHelpers) - free and easy to use .NET library to import or export data from fixed length or delimited records in files, strings or streams.
 * [FsPickler](https://github.com/mbraceproject/FsPickler) - A fast multi-format message serializer for .NET
 * [Migrant](https://github.com/antmicro/Migrant) - Fast and flexible serialization framework usable on undecorated classes.

+## SMS and Phone calls

+* [Twilio-csharp](https://github.com/twilio/twilio-csharp) - A C#/.NET Library for sending and receiving phone calls and text messages with Twilio.

 ## State machines